fmalina/revisions-blocl/activism/thealternative.md

 light on the wider failures of free markets and can help create the conditions in which these failures can be challenged.

-Hundreds of thousands of new homes are needed, but supply alone won’t solve the problem unless we also change the nature of what is being built, where it is located, how it is serviced and how it is governed.
+Hundreds of thousands of new homes are needed, but supply alone won't solve the problem unless we also change the nature of what is being built, where it is located, how it is serviced and how it is governed.